Deichtorhallen

 Who are the Deichtorhallen suitable for?

-Whether you're already an art connoisseur or just want to experience something new: Adults will find challenging exhibitions that address current topics.
-There are always special programs, tours, and workshops for young people.
+Whether you are already an art connoisseur or simply want to experience something new: adults will find challenging exhibitions addressing current topics here.
+For teenagers, there are always dedicated educational offers, guided tours, and workshops.
 Children can participate in special family tours – otherwise, the museum experience is more geared towards older children and adults.
 There are special programs for school classes and students that connect art and society.

 Category Price

-Tip: Every first Thursday of the month, entry is free after 4 PM – ideal for an evening visit!
+Tip: Every first Thursday of the month, admission is free from 4 pm - ideal for an evening visit!

 When did the Deichtorhallen open?